coreos/ignition/docs/configuration-v3_2_experimental.md

       * **_guid_** (string): the GPT unique partition GUID.
       * **_wipePartitionEntry_** (boolean) if true, Ignition will clobber an existing partition if it does not match the config.
 If false (default), Ignition will fail instead.
       * **_shouldExist_** (boolean) whether or not the partition with the specified `number` should exist.
 If omitted, it defaults to true.
 If false Ignition will either delete the specified partition or fail, depending on `wipePartitionEntry`.
 If false `number` must be specified and non-zero and `label`, `start`, `size`, `guid`, and `typeGuid` must all be omitted.
+      * **_resize_** (boolean) whether or not the existing partition should be resized.
+If omitted, it defaults to false.
+If true, Ignition will resize an existing partition if it matches the config in all respects except the partition size.
   * **_raid_** (list of objects): the list of RAID arrays to be configured.
 Every RAID array must have a unique `name`.
     * **name** (string): the name to use for the resulting md device.
     * **level** (string): the redundancy level of the array (e.g. linear, raid1, raid5, etc.).